REALLOCATION OF WEALTH INITIATIVE

 Reallocate your wealth.

-If white citizens are willing and ready to admit the truths of the institutions they benefit from and openly begin to offer/relinquish their wealth, decision making, policy design, chain of command thereby embracing decentralization of power, we can begin to offer American wealth directly to communities of color.
+If people of privilege are willing and ready to admit the truths of the institutions they benefit from and openly begin to offer/relinquish their wealth, decision making, policy design, chain of command thereby embracing decentralization of power, we can begin to offer American wealth directly to systemically-oppressed communitites.

 What does your reallocation of wealth support?